 Disruptive behavior during flight can be divided into three typical manifestations:

 - The largest group of these is disruptive behavior (verbal harassment, excessive intoxication, smoking).
-A total of 150 cases of this type were reported in 2024.
+In 2025, a total of 174 cases of this type were reported.
+In the previous year, the number was 150.

-- Another significant type of incident is failure to follow instructions given by the crew (ignoring the seatbelt warning light, failing to follow given safety instructions and orders, tampering with safety equipment).
-A total of 107 such incidents were reported in 2024.
+- Another significant type of incident is failure to follow instructions given by the crew (ignoring the seatbelt warning light, failing to follow given safety instructions and orders, tampering with safety equipment), of which a total of 102 cases were reported in 2025.
+In 2024, the number was 107.

-- The most serious manifestation is physical violence.
-A total of 10 such cases were reported in 2024.
+- The most serious form is physical violence.
+A total of 7 such cases were reported in 2025.
+In the previous year, the number was 10.

 Smoking in aircraft toilets is also a risk factor for a fire on board the aircraft, the consequences of which can be very serious and, in the worst case, lead to loss of control of the aircraft.
 The development of these cases has been discussed in more detail in the section on fires and smoke observations.